Seat belt: Automatic

-Seatbelts that automatically move into position around a vehicle occupant once the adjacent door is closed and/or the engine is started were developed as a countermeasure against low usage rates of manual seat belts, particularly in the United States.
+Seat belts that automatically move into position around a vehicle occupant once the adjacent door is closed and/or the engine is started were developed as a countermeasure against low usage rates of manual seat belts, particularly in the United States.
 The 1972 Volkswagen ESVW1 Experimental Safety Vehicle presented passive seat belts.
-Volvo tried to develop a passive three point seatbelt.
+Volvo tried to develop a passive three point seat belt.
 In 1973, Volkswagen announced they had a functional passive seat belt.
 The first commercial car to use automatic seat belts was the 1975 Volkswagen Golf.

 Automatic seat belts received a boost in the United States in 1977 when Brock Adams, United States Secretary of Transportation in the Carter Administration, mandated that by 1983 every new car should have either airbags or automatic seat belts.
 There was strong lobbying against the passive restraint requirement by the auto industry.
 Adams was criticized by Ralph Nader, who said that the 1983 deadline was too late.
 The Volkswagen Rabbit also had automatic seat belts, and VW said that by early 1978, 90,000 cars had sold with them.

 General Motors introduced a three-point non-motorized passive belt system in 1980 to comply with the passive restraint requirement.
 However, it was used as an active lap-shoulder belt because of unlatching the belt to exit the vehicle.
 Despite this common practice, field studies of belt use still showed an increase in wearing rates with this door-mounted system.
 General Motors began offering automatic seat belts on the Chevrolet Chevette.
 However, the company reported disappointing sales because of this feature.
-For the 1981 model year, the new Toyota Cressida became the first car to offer motorized automatic passive seatbelts.
+For the 1981 model year, the new Toyota Cressida became the first car to offer motorized automatic passive seat belts.

 A study released in 1978 by the United States Department of Transportation said that cars with automatic seat belts had a fatality rate of .78 per 100 million miles, compared with 2.34 for cars with regular, manual belts.

 In 1981, Drew Lewis, the first Transportation Secretary of the Reagan Administration, influenced by studies done by the auto industry, dropped the mandate; the decision was overruled in a federal appeals court the following year, and then by the Supreme Court.
 In 1984, the Reagan Administration reversed its course, though in the meantime the original deadline had been extended; Elizabeth Dole, then Transportation Secretary, proposed that the two passive safety restraints be phased into vehicles gradually, from vehicle model year 1987 to vehicle model year 1990, when all vehicles would be required to have either automatic seat belts or driver side air bags.
 Though more awkward for vehicle occupants, most manufacturers opted to use less expensive automatic belts rather than airbags during this time period.

 When driver side airbags became mandatory on all passenger vehicles in model year 1995, most manufacturers stopped equipping cars with automatic seat belts.
 Exceptions include the 1995–96 Ford Escort/Mercury Tracer and the Eagle Summit Wagon, which had automatic safety belts along with dual airbags.